lee-xin-jin-terence/garden-friends-database-design/README.md

+> **Academic Paper – Database Design**
+> This database design was submitted as part of a university assignment exploring database design for a fictitious system called GardenFriends.
+> **Author:** Terence Lee

 # GardenFriends Event Management System (Database Design)

 GardenFriends is a web-based platform designed to connect members of a garden community.
 The system allows users to register their skills, sign up for events, and participate in a variety of gardening-related activities.
 The project was initially focused on skill swapping but evolved to prioritize event management after community feedback.